intermine/im-docs/docs/system-requirements/hardware/index.rst

 OS
 ~~~

- * Any distribution of linux/Unix should be fine as long as it runs Java and Postgres, Debian is our preference.
+ * Any distribution of Linux/Unix should be fine as long as it runs Java and Postgres, Debian is our preference.
  * Use something mainstream and reliable like Linux or BSD
  * Use the system that your friendly sysadmin is most familiar with.
  * Not favourites:

-   * CentOS
    * Tru64
    * :doc:`solaris`